Protocol Modules

 Seeking contributors with experience in agentic AI deployments, tool-use safety, and action-authorization frameworks.
 Contact contributors@sapienframework.org.

-Module 4: Hallucination Persistence
+Module 4: Hallucination Vulnerability

 Module 5: Cross-Domain Trust Transfer